hbertiche/PBNS/README.md

 <h3>Outfit resizing</h3>

 PBNS formulation also allows unsupervised outfit resizing.
-That is, retargetting to desired body shape and control over tightness.<br>
+That is, retargetting to the desired body shape and control over tightness.<br>
 Just as standard PBNS, it can deal with complete outfits with multiple layers of cloth, different fabrics, complements, ...

 <p float='left'>